iTwenty/personal-website/content/posts/04-swift-collections/index.md

 ```

 Conforming to RandomAccessCollection doesn't unlock a lot in terms of functionality, but it does improve performance of certain existing algorithms like `dropFirst(_:)`, `dropLast(_:)`, `prefix(_:)`, `suffix(_:)` which become O(1) operations now.
 Most importantly, `count` property is guaranteed to be O(1) instead of (possibly) requiring iteration of an entire collection.
 If our RandomAccessCollection also conforms to MutableCollection, we gain access to in-place `sort()` and `shuffle()` methods as well.

+Speaking of MutableCollections, our FunkyArray - despite being a mutable collection - still cannot do length changing operations like ``insert(_:at:)``.
+Such operations require conformance to RangeReplaceableCollection.

 ### RangeReplaceableCollection
 A collection that does what it says.
 RangeReplaceableCollection supports replacement of an arbitrary subrange of elements with elements of another collection.
 This sounds a bit like MutableCollection, but the key difference here is that the new collection need not have same length as the one being replaced.
 Protocol definition is simple -